Questions and answers - starting Primary School

 You should use your current permanent address where you are living at the time you fill in the application, and include the Council Tax Customer Reference Number for that address.
 Please make sure that the address and postcode you give us are correct because we may use them to see whether you qualify under a particular admission criterion.
 We regularly check addresses, including visits from the Children and Family Support Workers, and if details are not correct we will withdraw the offer of a school place.
 For example, it is not valid to state the address of a childminder, grandparent or any other relation.

 A pupil's home address is considered to be a residential property that is the child's only or main residence.
 At the time places are allocated, proof of permanent residence at the property concerned may be required.
-Where documentary evidence can substantiate to the satisfaction of the Local Authority that care is split equally between parents at two homes, parents must name the address to be used for the purpose of allocating a school place.
+Where documentary evidence can substantiate to the satisfaction of the Local Authority that care is split equally between parents at two homes, please check the policies of the schools you are applying for to check how your address will be determined.

 If I register my child at a school, does this guarantee them a place there?